rust-lang/book/src/ch19-01-unsafe-rust.md

 across threads or accessed from multiple threads; therefore, we need to do those checks manually and indicate as such with `unsafe`.

-### Accessing fields of a `union`
+### Accessing Fields of a Union

-`union`s are an advanced feature of Rust that allow accessing data in a non-type-safe way.
-This book doesn't describe them, but you can learn about them in [The Reference](https://doc.rust-lang.org/reference/items/unions.html)<!-- ignore -->.
+A `union` is similar to a `struct`, but only one declared field is used in a particular instance at one time.
+Unions are primarily used to interface with unions in C code.
+Accessing union fields is unsafe because Rust can't guarantee the type of the data currently being stored in the union instance.
+You can learn more about unions in [the reference][reference].

 ### When to Use Unsafe Code